 2019 ISSR Summer Conference:

-This conference, taking place from 21-24 July at Eynsham Hall Hotel outside of Oxford, is open to all evolutionary approaches to religion, but will focus particularly on themes relating to the current ISSR research project — Religion and the Social Brain.
-Conference themes include the following:
+This conference, which took place from 21-24 July at Eynsham Hall Hotel outside of Oxford, was open to all evolutionary approaches to religion, but focused particularly on themes relating to the current ISSR research project — Religion and the Social Brain.
+Conference themes included the following:

 · How religion gradually evolved, and when it really became ‘religion.’

 · The interplay of social, biological and cognitive factors in the evolution of religion.